 - By now your chicken thighs should be cooled off a bit

-- Chop up the chicken and throw it in the bowl
+- Chop up the chicken and add to the bowl

-- Season with a pinch of salt and some ground pepper.
+- Season with a pinch of salt and some ground pepper, tossing everything together

-- Add your dressing once everyone has served themselves, this way you can use the extras for lunch without it getting soggy.
+- Add the dressing once everyone has served themselves, this way you can use the extras for lunch without it getting soggy